Tampon: Virginity

-Tampon use may stretch or break the hymen of individuals that have never been sexually active.
-Some cultures regard preservation of the hymen as a supposed evidence of virginity, which may discourage some people from using tampons.
+There is a misconception described as sexist that using a tampon rids a person of their virginity.
+This is because some cultures regard virginity as indicated by whether the hymen is still intact, and may believe that inserting a tampon breaks the hymen.
+However, this belief is not rooted in medical science.
+The hymen, a thin membrane partially covering the vaginal opening, varies greatly in thickness, elasticity, and shape from person to person.
+It almost never blocks the entire vaginal opening, stretches and thins naturally over time, and can stretch or break due to non-sexual everyday activities such as exercise; conversely, it may not break even after penetrative sexual intercourse, as it is able to stretch.
+Therefore, the presence or condition of the hymen is not an indicator of virginity.

+Medical professionals have pointed out that misconceptions about the hymen lead to medically unfounded and harmful practices such as virginity testing and hymenoplasty.

 In popular culture

 In Stephen King's novel Carrie, the title character is bullied for menstruating and is bombarded with tampons and pads by her peers.

-In 1985, Tampon Applicator Creative Klubs International (TACKI) was established to develop creative uses for discarded, non-biodegradable, plastic feminine hygiene products, commonly referred to as “beach whistles”.
+In 1985, Tampon Applicator Creative Klubs International (TACKI) was established to develop creative uses for discarded, non-biodegradable, plastic feminine hygiene products, commonly referred to as "beach whistles".
 TACKI President Jay Critchley launched his corporation in order to develop a global folk art movement and cottage industry, promote awareness of these throwaway objects washed up on beaches worldwide from faulty sewage systems, create the world's largest collection of discarded plastic tampon applicators, and ban their manufacture and sale through legislative action.
 The project and artwork was carried out during numerous site-specific performances and installations.